Skip to main content

 With a confirmed diagnosis of GHD, the clinical focus expands to systematically assess its impact on cardiac health.
 The connection is deeply physiological.
 Growth hormone and IGF-1 have direct effects on heart muscle cells (cardiomyocytes), promoting their growth and contractility.
 In a state of deficiency, the heart can undergo subtle but significant structural changes.

 Echocardiography is the primary imaging modality used to visualize these changes.
 It is a non-invasive ultrasound of the heart that provides a wealth of information about its size, shape, and function.
-Clinicians specifically look for evidence of reduced (LVM), which indicates a decrease in the thickness of the heart’s main pumping chamber.
+Clinicians specifically look for evidence of reduced left ventricular mass (LVM), which indicates a decrease in the thickness of the heart’s main pumping chamber.

 They may also observe a thinning of the interventricular septum and the posterior wall of the left ventricle.
 These structural alterations are a direct consequence of the loss of the trophic, or growth-promoting, effects of the GH/IGF-1 axis on cardiac tissue.